-Though the temperature was equally low, it was clear and We therefore set out at nine, reaching the nearest boat, which had already been carried to the northern sea, about four miles from the ship; after which we drew her to the other boat and store The weights were then of provisions, which was two miles further. divided equally, and we proceeded with great labour and difficulty, through rough ice, so that we were at length obliged to carry on but one at a time, returning for the other alternately; in consequence of which we did not gain more than a mile, after five hours' work.
+April 23; though the temperature was equally low, it was clear and calm.
+We therefore set out at nine, reaching the nearest boat, which had already been carried to the northern sea, about four miles from the ship; after which we drew her to the other boat and store of provisions, which was two miles further.
+The weights were then divided equally, and we proceeded with great labour and difficulty, through rough ice, so that we were at length obliged to carry on but one at a time, returning for the other alternately; in consequence of which we did not gain more than a mile, after five hours' work.
 It then began to blow so hard, with drift snow, that we were obliged to halt and build snow huts.
-These were covered with canvas, and by means of the deer-skin beds, and our cooking apparatus, the whole party of fourteen was well accommodated, though the temperature of our house at night was but minus 15°, while it was as low as 30° outside.
+These we covered with canvas, and by means of the deer-skin beds, and our cooking apparatus, the whole party of fourteen was well accommodated, though the temperature of our house at night was but minus 15 deg., while it was as low as 30 deg. outside.